 Of course, the connected account must still possess access to add files to the subdirectories beneath [print\$].
-Remember that all file shares are set to 'read only' by default.

 Once you have created the required [print\$] service and associated subdirectories, simply log onto the Samba server using a root (or printer admin) account from a Windows NT 4.0 client.
 Navigate to the "Printers" folder on the Samba server.
 You should see an initial listing of printers that matches the printer shares defined on your Samba host.